 - Suitable for heated floors

-Colour fastness testing
+Colour fastness testing of carpets

 Carpets are tested for colour fastness using dry rubbing, wet rubbing and wet spot resistance tests.
 When testing is completed, any colour change is assessed against a standard grey scale from 1-5, with 5 being the best result.